 Aluminum is durable and rust-resistant but certain types are lightweight and may blow over easily in windy conditions.
 Cast aluminum wins for stability in rough weather.

-Wood, although beautiful and strong, needs more TLC than other finishes.
+Wood, although beautiful and strong, needs more TLC than other finishes in rainy climates.

-No matter which finishes you choose, make each piece your own with our protective cushion covers!.
+No matter which finish you choose, you can make each piece your own with our protective cushion covers!

 Wood You Like a Chair?